 TIMELINE (Note that we have worked part time and sporadically on this project since we all have different schedules and a very limited budget if any):

 April 10, 2011: I am in the preliminary discussion/planning phase with the landowner who would like to see the full potential of her three acre property come to its fruition by way of a cooperative garden.
 There is a lot of work that needs to be done, and we will be recruiting people to help with this challenging project.

 April 20, 2011: Blackberry bushes cover the area we will be putting raised beds in, keeping some of the Blackberry bushes accessible from all sides in a meeting/relaxation/socialization area we are calling ‘the maze’.

 This field was essentially a swamp covered in Blackberry Bramble Briars!
 Believe it or not but there is a shed in this photo.
-Richard, my number one and only real co-founder on this project, boldly initiates and takes the first step toward creating a farm out of a blackberry swamp as we begin pulling the briars out of the ground.
+Richard, my number one co-founder on this project, boldly initiates and takes the first step toward creating a farm out of a blackberry swamp as we begin pulling the briars out of the ground.

 This all used to be Blackberry Brambles before we cleared the paths.

 April 25, 2011: Cleared the majority of the Blackberries from the area were we will have raised beds.

 Building a raised bed out of old wood we found onsite.

 May 05, 2011: Finished building our first raised bed.
 It is about 5 feet wide by 20 feet long; we laid cardboard down, then straw, then potting soil.
 We will fill it in with more soil and then some compost on the very top.
 We plan to make this raised bed our first experiment in ecological gardening — for more info on ecological gardening, read The Ecological Gardening Method… About Soil, Not Food.